“When you shift your state, your whole perspective and world shifts. Problems dissolve, villains become victims and compassion kicks in.”

 In Cindy’s case, her attention went toward the Divine (or God, or the Source, or whatever name you choose to ascribe).
 Prior to her walk in the woods, she’d been asking the question, “If the Divine is everywhere, why isn’t it obvious?”
 In fact, it was the question itself that had prevented her from seeing.
 When she was finally struck by the realization that the Divine truly is everywhere, and even as her, it suddenly became obvious; it always had been.

-“People go around as if everything here is normal—life and living,” says Cindy.
+“People go around as if everything here is normal—life and living,” she says.
 “But this is the freakiest thing ever.
 It doesn’t make sense on many levels, but people go around like this is normal, so they don’t see the miracle anymore, so they don’t love what is.
 And what is, is; is Love, is Divine.
 If you just follow that, you will be filled with so much bliss, joy, ecstasy for no reason other than ‘it is.’”

 We are not disconnected